r-darwish/topgrade/README.md

 intend to install Topgrade using Cargo then you should either install Rust using rustup or use a distribution which ships the latest version of Rust, such as Arch Linux.

+### Upgrading Topgrade
+The precompiled binaries supplied in the Github releases page are compiled with a self upgrade feature.
+Topgrade will try to upgrade itself before attempting anything else and will respawn itself when an update is downloaded.
+If you choose to install Topgrade in this method it is recommended that you place the binary in some place which is writable by your user account, such as `~/.local/bin`.

+If you prefer to have Topgrade installed in system-wide manner then it's recommended to either install it using the OS package manager or `cargo install`.
+Topgrade will not have the self upgrade feature but it will keep itself up to date by calling the operating system's package manager.

 ## Usage
 Just run `topgrade`.
 It will run the following steps: